-This is the tale of three school districts and the mothers who are asking for healthier school lunches.
+This is the tale of three school districts and the mothers asking for healthier school lunches.

-31 million GMO school lunches are served a day to our children in America.
+31 million GMO school lunches are served daily to our children in America.

-We have 3 minutes in front of our school board at an open meeting to present.
+We have 3 minutes before our school board at an open meeting to present.

-Two weeks ago Kathleen Hallal approached her school board in Irvine, she took the approach of not focusing on GMOs and just requesting that the food be synthetic chemical and pesticide free.
-Then she met with her school Food Services Department, where she did share the full story of health risks and behavioral impact, and left the meeting saying "Zen, it was like a miracle!"
-The Food Services nutritionist who was also present,has a 14-month-old and she already knew something about organic food.
-Both she and the director were open to the idea of having a "clean food" option.
-In fact, they were interested in not just offering a second choice but replacing some of the other foods in the cafeteria as well!
+Two weeks ago, Kathleen Hallal approached her school board in Irvine; she took the approach of not focusing on GMOs and just requesting that the food be synthetic chemical and pesticide free.
+Then she met with her school's Food Services Department, shared the full story of health risks and behavioral impact, and left the meeting saying, "Zen, it was like a miracle!”
+The Food Services nutritionist who was also present has a 14-month-old, and she already knew something about organic food.
+Both she and the director were open to the idea of having a “clean food” option.
+They were interested in not just offering a second choice but replacing some of the other foods in the cafeteria as well!

 I was THRILLED and inspired and so hopeful!
 We are going to do this!
 It just takes one person to make a difference!

-Zen Honeycutt ( that's me) presented last week to my board.
-I was nervous but I clearly quoted stats and chose to mention genetically modified foods once during the three minutes.
+Zen Honeycutt (that’s me) presented last week to my board.
+I was nervous, but I quoted stats and chose to mention genetically modified foods once during the three minutes.
 I am not sure if it is because I mentioned GMOs or not, but my district is taking a different view.
-Yesterday, I requested a follow up meeting with my Food Services Director but was told "I have just been advised that the Board is not interested in pursuing the Choicelunch option at this time.
-Therefore there is no need to pursue this further and set up a meeting with the company."
+Yesterday, I requested a follow-up meeting with my Food Services Director but was told, “I have just been advised that the Board is not interested in pursuing the Choicelunch option at this time.
+Therefore there is no need to pursue this further and set up a meeting with the company.”

 No reason.
 No meeting to even present the concept.
 No interest.
 I felt like my heart was crushed.

-I implored the Food Service director to meet with me anyway, as her assessment of the program would make a difference.
+I implored the Food Service director to meet with me anyway, as her program assessment would make a difference.

 I wracked my brain.
-Then journalist from the OC Register who is doing a story on what I proposed, called me and told me that she just spoke to the Food Service director and her reasoning was that food was too expensive and that they didn't want to offer healthier meals to some kids but not to others.
+Then a journalist from the OC Register, who is doing a story on what I proposed, called me and told me that she just spoke to the Food Service Director, and she reasoned that food was too expensive and that they didn’t want to offer healthier meals to some kids but not to others.
 The last reason made me want to scream inside ...so do NOTHING??
 So NO child gets a choice?

-I was afraid I might turn into a screaming banshee, so I took a deep breath and responded with as much clarity as I could.
+I was afraid I might turn into a screaming banshee, so I took a deep breath and responded with as much clarity as possible.

-I addressed the cost only first, explaining how the online cost of $4.50 is for individual orders, and the district cost would be only 15 cents more or less than our current price of 2.50, and that parents are willing to pay a dollar more, resulting in a 1.5 million dollar profit for the school district if only 25% of the students in the district order the lunches.
-That money could potentially go towards improving the organic options in the national lunch program meals, for the kids who cannot afford 5.00 more per week, resulting in improved lunches for all.
+I addressed the cost only first, explaining how the online cost of $4.50 is for individual orders.
+The district cost would be only 15 cents more or less than our current price of 2.50, and parents are willing to pay a dollar more, resulting in a 1.5 million dollar profit for the school district if only 25% of the students in the district ordered the lunches.
+That money could potentially go towards improving the organic options in the national lunch program meals for the kids who cannot afford 5.00 more per week, resulting in improved lunches for all.

 ARRRRGH!!!
 It’s always money over health!
 Always!
 And that is why the status of our children’s health is the way it is!!